ceejbot/skyrim-modding/slides.md

 - found my favorite C++ mod authors and read all of their code
 - $%@! extra data & inventory what the what now?
 - a lot of trial and error

+^ I cannot overstate the importance of the skill of reading undocumented code and figuring out what it does.

 ---